 The Hard Way

-As soon as Jude took off his outside gear upon arriving home from school, he sidled into the living room with an impish grin on his freckled face.
+As soon as Skipper took off his outside gear upon arriving home from school, he sidled into the living room with an impish grin on his freckled face.

 “Mom, did you ever get your tongue stuck to metal in the playground?”

-At -23C today, my imagination started filling with horrific images of the poor child who had to wait for the teachers to bring some hot water to melt their tongue off the swing set to release them, albeit a few taste buds short, from frozen captivity, induced by their own curiosity or stupidity.
-Noah had gone through that experience in kindergarten (as Jude would remind me of a few minutes later in this conversation.)
+At -23C today, my imagination filling with horrific images of some poor child who had to wait for the teachers to bring hot water to melt their tongue off the swing set to release them, albeit a few taste buds short, from frozen captivity, induced by their own curiosity or stupidity.
+My second-born had gone through that experience in kindergarten (as Skipper would remind me of a few minutes later in this conversation).

 “No, I don’t think so,” I said, racking my brain.
 I had seen it happen a couple of times during my elementary-school years, once to a boy I often played with, but had not experienced it myself.
 “I was always smart enough to learn from the experience of others, and those who told me that doing that was a bad idea.
 Did it happen to someone at school today?”